A-GHOSH-dev/blockchain-project/README.md

 - Discuss the potential benefits of transitioning to Algorand for improved scalability and decentralization.
 - Emphasize the ongoing nature of research and development, suggesting a continuous commitment to innovation.

-# Optimal Allocation of Carbon Credits to Emitting Agents in a Carbon Economy
+# 6.Optimal Allocation of Carbon Credits to Emitting Agents in a Carbon Economy

 ## Proposed Methodology: